bubble3jh/cp_fact/README.md

 ## 📄 Citation

-If you use this pipeline or evaluation protocol, please cite [FactualityPrompt](https://github.com/yujiepan/FactualityPrompt).
+If you use this pipeline or evaluation protocol, please cite <Sorry, research is ongoing!>